Sandhurst Football Netball Club

 The Sandhurst Football Netball Club, nicknamed the Dragons, is an Australian rules football and netball club based in Bendigo, Victoria.
 Sandhurst is the former name of that city.

-The club teams currently compete in the Bendigo Football Netball League.
-The football team is the second most-winning team of the BFL, with 27 premierships.
+The club currently competes in the Bendigo Football Netball League.
+The football team is tied with Eaglehawk as the most successful team in the BFNL, with 28 premierships.

 History

 Sandhurst, who were then known as the Maroons, were one of the league's foundation clubs in 1880.
 They had been formed in June 1861, by Melbourne Football Club rulemaker J. B. Thompson.

+The club played against the touring British footballers in 1888.

 The club did not play in the BFL from 1901 to 1914, but returned to the league after the war in 1919, and have appeared in every season since.

-They are the second most successful club in BFL history with 27 premierships, one behind Eaglehawk.